AnyLog-co/documentation/network configuration.md

 # Testing the network configuration

-Different command line calls can view and test the network configuration.
+Different command calls can view and test the network configuration.

 View active connection using the command:
 <pre>